riyuzenn/iv/palettes/spade.md

 ## Spade

-A dark theme for the IV. that consist of the main color.
-Intended to be attractive and elegant in the eyes of the user It intends to be high-contrast.
+A light theme for the IV. that consist of the main color.
+Intended to be attractive and elegant in the eyes of the user.
+It aims to be high-contrast.
 Yet preserving a reasonable degree of low-contrast that emphasizes simplicity and readability of the theme.

 ### Design Parameters